texastribune/data-visuals-guides/computer-setup.md

 ![Are you the admin?](http://i.imgur.com/rTsdp5C.png?1)

 Don't have admin powers?
-Reach out to [Rodney](rgibbs@texastribune.org) and he'll get you set up.
+Reach out to the team and we'll help get you set up.

 ### Check for MacOS updates